 First establish whether the attic space is suitable for flat construction with an architect who is already familiar with attic construction.
 The most important matters to be clarified include:

 Attic construction always requires a building permit.
+The chief planning officer and construction planning officer are responsible for ensuring that the building permit application includes all the necessary attachments.
 The Lupapiste online permit service’s Instructions for attic flats (Ullakkoasunnot) and permit processing professionals can provide you more information about the required attachments for the building permit.

 For more instructions on attic construction:

-Area deviations on attic construction in residential blocks of flats, Urban Environment Committee (PDF, 1 Mt) (in Finnish)
+- Area deviations on attic construction in residential blocks of flats, Urban Environment Committee (PDF, 1 Mb, in Finnish)

-Instructions on the building permit process (PDF, 1 Mt) (in Finnish)
+- Instructions on the building permit process (PDF, 1 Mb, in Finnish)

-Instructions on attic flats (PDF, 5 Mt) (in Finnish)
+- Instructions on attic flats (PDF, 5 Mb, in Finnish)

-Cityscape zone map of attic construction (PDF, 1 Mt) (in Finnish)
+- Cityscape zone map of attic construction (PDF, 1 Mb, in Finnish)

 2. Determine whether your construction project is feasible